2025 U.S. Figure Skating Championships: Men's singles

 Despite finishing second in both the short program and free skate, Lorenzo Elano ended up winning the gold medal.
 His free skate featured six triple jumps, of which four were in combination.
 "Honestly, coming off the ice, I wasn't sure about how my score was going to be," Elano stated.
 "So I'm happy with the outcome."
 Aleksandr Fegan, who won the bronze medal in the junior men's event in 2024, won the silver medal after delivering a free skate performance that included seven triple jumps and a challenging triple loop-double Axel-double loop jump sequence.
 Patrick Blackwell finished in first place after the short program with a new personal best score.
 "It was such an improvement from the Junior Grand Prix events [earlier in the season]," Blackwell stated after the short program.
-However, he fell four times during the free skate, finishing in third place.
+However, he fell four times during the free skate, ultimately finishing in third place.